 Spread egg noodles into the prepared baking dish in an even layer.
 Sprinkle raisins over noodles.

-In a large bowl, beat together sugar, egg whites, eggs, cream cheese, sour cream, melted butter and vanilla until very smooth.
+In a large bowl, beat together sugar, egg whites, eggs, cream cheese, sour cream, melted butter, milk and vanilla until very smooth.
 Pour over noodles in baking dish.

 In a small bowl, mix together crushed cornflakes, brown sugar and cinnamon.
 Sprinkle evenly over noodle and milk mixture.